Mount Erebus disaster: In popular culture

 The crash coincided with the Air New Zealand Shell Open, a golf tournament sponsored by Air New Zealand.
 CEO Morrie Davis was playing the pro-am when he first heard word that the plane was "lost."
 Air New Zealand thought about cancelling the tournament but decided against it.

 A television miniseries, Erebus: The Aftermath, focusing on the investigation and the Royal Commission of Inquiry, was broadcast in New Zealand and Australia in 1988.

 The phrase "an orchestrated litany of lies" entered New Zealand popular culture for some years.

 In 2014, a feature-length docudrama, Operation Overdue, on the disaster was produced for TVNZ, focusing on the namesake recovery mission and 11 police officers who helped recover victims' bodies.
-In 2019, two in-depth podcast series were produced on the 40th anniversary of the disaster by RNZ and the NZ Herald.
+In 2019, two in-depth podcast series were produced on the 40th anniversary of the disaster by Radio New Zealand and The New Zealand Herald.

 The disaster features in the fifth episode of season two of The Weather Channel documentary series Why Planes Crash.
-The episode is titled "Sudden Impact", and was first aired in January 2015.
+The episode is titled "Sudden Impact", and it was first aired in January 2015.

+In March 2026, the disaster was featured in an episode of the "Cautionary Tales" podcast.

+An episode of the Mentour Pilot video series about air disasters titled "A Litany of LIES! | The Mount Erebus Disaster" was created for YouTube.
+It compares the Chippindale and Mahon reports and draws conclusions about which the author considers to be correct.